PrincetonUniversity/gpu_programming_intro/README.md

-# Introduction to GPU Computing
+# Intro to GPU Computing

 ## About

 This guide provides materials for getting started with running GPU codes on the Princeton Research Computing clusters.
 It also covers the NVIDIA GPU-accelerated libraries and it provides an introduction to writing CUDA kernels.

-## GPU Training in October
+## GPU Training in October and November 2023

-[How GPUs Transformed My Research](https://cglink.me/2gi/r1701714), Wednesday, October 12 at 4:30 PM
+[Fall Break Parallel Programming Bootcamp](https://cglink.me/2gi/r1937302), October 16-17 at 10:00 AM-4:00 PM
-[Fall Break Parallel Programming Bootcamp](https://researchcomputing.princeton.edu/fall-break-2022-bootcamp), October 17-19 at 10:00 AM-5:00 PM
+[How GPUs Transformed My Research](https://cglink.me/2gi/r1935910), Thursday, November 9 at 4:30-6:00 PM

 ## Learning Resources